jakobzhao/geog328/labs/lab01/readme.md

 #### 3.3.2 Git push

-You can also upload the `resume.md` through `git push` command on either command prompt or terminal.
+You can also upload the `wiki.md` through `git push` command on either command prompt or terminal.

 1\.
-Since GitHub no longer accepts account passwords when authenticating Git operations on GitHub.com since August 2021, we will need to use **a personal access token** as the password for pushing to the repository.
+Since GitHub no longer accepts account passwords when authenticating Git operations when you are using command line tools since August 2021, we will need to use **a personal access token** as the password for pushing to the repository.
 Click **[here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token)** to see how to create one for yourself.

 2\.
 Download the repository  `https://github.com/[github_username]/[github_username].github.io`  following the instruction in Section 2 **"Download the course material"**.